nasa/kms/CDK_MIGRATION.md

 ## Troubleshooting
 - If you encounter permission issues, ensure that your AWS CLI is configured with the correct credentials and has the necessary permissions.
-- If the API Gateway integration fails, double-check that the `API_ID` and `ROOT_RESOURCE_ID` environment variables are set correctly.
+- If the API Gateway integration fails, double-check that the `EXISTING_API_ID` and `ROOT_RESOURCE_ID` environment variables are set correctly.
-- For any CDK specific issues, refer to the AWS CDK documentation or run `cdk doctor` to diagnose common problems.

 ## Rollback
 In case of any issues during migration: